HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 - it's not a `value` so it doesn't match the NekoVM memory model.
 - it might crash the program when accessed inappropriately.
 - even if it was a value, it would have to be freed explicitly.
-- you cannot distinguish the types between two C pointers.
+- you cannot distinguish the types of two C pointers.

 For all of these reasons, you need to be able to store a C pointer in an abstract Neko `value` and mark it with some type information called *kind*.
 The *kind* of an abstract value is its type, and the *data* of an abstract value is the corresponding C pointer.